 Appropriate Vaccine Usage

-This datapoint measures the percentage of long-term care residents that received the flu and pneumonia vaccines.
+This datapoint measures the percent of long-term care residents that have received the pneumonia and flu vaccines.
+Respiratory viruses can be fatal for seniors, making these types of vaccines critical to patient well-being.

 Residents Maintain Autonomy

-In Spring Hills Post Acute Princeton, 10.68% Percentage of Patients
+In Spring Hills Post Acute Princeton, 8.67% of Patients

-This is a measure of the percentage of long-term stay residents who required more assistance with activities of daily living over time.
-Activities of daily living include activities such as getting dressed and bathing.
+This is a measure of the percentage of long-term patients who needed increased assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and bathing.

 Ability to Keep Residents Mobile

-In Spring Hills Post Acute Princeton, 12.9% Percentage of Residents
+In Spring Hills Post Acute Princeton, 10.96% of Residents

-This is a measure of the percent of long-term stay residents who remained mobile levels.
+This datapoint measures the percent of long-term stay residents that remained mobile levels.
+Some experts believe that mobility is important for residents' well-being.

 Hospitalizations